MissKayGhann/Sarah-The-Photographer/README.md

 ## Acknowledgment

-We appreciate our Instructor [@faithIda](https://github.com/faithIda) for her efforts and contribution to our learning.
+We appreciate our Instructor [Faith Ida](https://github.com/faithIda) for her efforts and contribution to our learning.